·9 min read

 First: You Haven't Lost Everything

-Here's the truth backed by neuroscience: your progress is not erased.
-The neural pathways you've been building during your streak are still there.
-The dopamine receptor recovery you've achieved doesn't vanish overnight.
-One slip is a stumble, not a fall back to the starting line.
+That voice is lying.
+Here's the neuroscience: your progress is not erased.
+The neural pathways you've been building over the past N days are physically still there.
+The dopamine receptor recovery you've achieved doesn't reverse overnight.
+One ejaculation is a stumble, not a fall back to the starting line.

 Why Relapse Happens